PROPERTIES OF SOLIDS

 on a small crystal of a solid the x-rays are diffracted (scattered) to various

 angles.
-A piece of photographic film or a x-ray detector is used to measure the angles and intensity
+A piece of photographic film is used to measure the angles and intensity

 of the scattered x-rays.
 X-rays have wavelengths between 0.5 and 3 angstroms

 which is the same range of the separation of atoms in compounds.

 When the x-rays are incident on the crystal most travel throught the crystal